Briggs & Stratton Storm Responder - 6250/8500W Portable Generator

 Zoom on the Briggs & Stratton Storm Responder

-In summary, the Briggs & Stratton Storm Responder is a portable generator especially useful for:
+In short, the Briggs & Stratton Storm Responder is a portable generator adequately designed for:

 - Homeowners in need of an emergency backup power for their essentials